What Is The Difference In Glamping vs Camping 5 Criteria

 Traditional Camping

 The traditional form of camping takes you away from most of the luxuries of home.
 It brings you back to a more primitive lifestyle, testing your skills as an outdoor adventurer and putting you out of your comfort zone.
-While some aspects of camping may be temporarily uncomfortable, the overall satisfaction of being self-sufficient is what makes camping such a timeless experience.
+While some aspects of camping may be temporarily uncomfortable, the overall satisfaction of being self-sufficient makes camping such a timeless experience.

 After all, what we call “camping” is how every human on earth used to live during the dawn of the species.
 They were hunters and gatherers, sleeping in crude shelters and cooking over open fires — just like people do at modern campgrounds today.
 Camping takes us back to our ancestral roots, and that’s why it will always be a popular outdoor activity.